• Skip to primary navigation

 October 26, 1951

-Firefly fighter bombers from HMAS SYDNEY, (aircraft carrier), attacked railway tunnels on the west coast of Korea.
-One aircraft was lost in the operation, and crashed close to Communist positions.
-The pilot, SBLT M. D. Macmillan, RAN, and Observer 1st Class J. Hancox, were unhurt, and later rescued by a USN helicopter piloted by CPO A. K. Babbitt, who was awarded the US Navy Cross, and the British DSM, for the same act of gallantry.
+Firefly fighter bombers from HMAS SYDNEY attacked railway tunnels on the west coast of Korea.
+Sub Lt N Knappstein was forced to crash land his flak damaged Sea Fury near the Han River.
+He was rescued by a boat from HMS Amethyst.
+In addition a FireFly with pilot, SBLT M. D. Macmillan, RAN, and Observer 1st Class J. Hancox, crashed after being hit by AA fire on their way to attack a Railway Tunnel.
+A USN helicopter piloted by CPO A. K. Babbitt flew a daring rescue mission, with cover from RAN Sea Furies and RAAF Meteors The Helicopter Pilot was awarded the US Navy Cross, and the British DSM, for the same act of gallantry.

 October 25, 1951